qmk/qmk_firmware/docs/reference_keymap_extras.md

 # Language-specific Keycodes

 Keyboards are able to support a wide range of languages.
-However, this support is not actually achieved within the keyboard itself - instead, it sends numerical codes, which the operating system maps to the appropriate characters based on the user's configured keyboard layout.
+However, this support is not actually achieved within the keyboard itself - instead, it sends numerical codes, which the operating system maps to the appropriate characters depending on the user's configured keyboard layout.
+By default (and per the HID spec), this is the US ANSI layout.
 For example, when a Swedish person presses the key with the `å` character printed on it, the keyboard is *actually* sending the keycode for `[`.

 Obviously, this can get confusing, so QMK provides language-specific keycode aliases for many keyboard layouts.
 These won't do much on their own - you still have to set the matching keyboard layout in your OS settings.
 Think of them more as keycap labels for your keymap.